khaledh/khaledh.github.io/docs/osdev/02-environment-setup.md

 ...
 ```

+## C Cross-compiler

-Now that we have Nim installed, we need to install the cross-compiler for our target platform.
-Since we'll be targeting **UEFI** as our boot environment, we'll need a compiler/linker that generates **PE32+** binaries.
+Now that we have Nim installed, we need to install a C cross-compiler for our target platform.
+Since we'll be targeting **UEFI** as our boot environment, we'll need a compiler/linker that generates **PE32+** binaries (as required by the UEFI spec).
 The easiest way to get this is to use the **MinGW-w64** toolchain.
 I'm on Arch Linux, so I can install it with:

 ```sh-session
 $ sudo pacman -S mingw-w64-gcc